-Randy Willis, 4th Great-grandson of Joseph Willis
+Randy Willis is the 4th great-grandson of Joseph Willis.

-• Joseph Willis' life is a story of triumph over tragedy and victory over adversity!
+•Joseph Willis' life is a story of triumph over tragedy and victory over adversity!

 • He was born into slavery.
 His mother was Cherokee and his father a wealthy English plantation owner.

 • His family took him to court to deprive him of his inheritance (which would have made him the wealthiest plantation owner in all of Bladen County, North Carolina in 1776).

 • He fought as a Patriot in the Revolutionary War under the most colorful of all the American generals, Francis Marion, The Swamp Fox.

 • His first wife died in childbirth, and his second wife died only six years later, leaving him with five small children.

 • He crossed the mighty Mississippi River at Natchez at the peril of his own life, carried by a mule!

 • He entered hostile Spanish-controlled Louisiana Territory, when the dreaded Code Noir (Black Code) was in effect.
 It forbade any Protestant ministers who came into the territory from preaching.